Tooth Brushing and Tongue Cleaning

 How Should a Brush Be?

-For brushing our teeth, it will be very useful if we prefer medium-hard, sparse bristle, and small brushes (eg, ADA approved manual toothbrushes such as Reach Advanced Design Medium Toothbrush or RADIUS Source Brush Medium Toothbrush) or (eg, ADA approved powered toothbrushes such as Oral-B iO Series 9, or Oral-B Genius 8000, or Phillips Sonicare 4700 ProtectiveClean).
+For brushing our teeth, it will be very useful if we prefer medium-hard, sparse bristle, and small brushes (eg, ADA-approved manual toothbrushes such as Reach Advanced Design Medium Toothbrush or RADIUS Source Brush Medium Toothbrush) or (eg, ADA-approved powered toothbrushes such as Oral-B iO Series 9).
 It is necessary to stay away from soft, dense bristles and large brushes.
-Because, one of the most common causes of bad breath is using a soft brush.
+One of the most common causes of bad breath is using a soft brush.
 The reason for this is that the hairs of the soft brushes are deformed very quickly and thus their effectiveness is no longer effective.
 Those who use soft toothbrushes often experience mouth problems.
+For example, gum recession may develop due to incorrect toothbrush choice and tooth brushing technique.

 The Importance of Brushing the Tongue